zzhangjii/learning-library/workshops/autonomous-transaction-processing/LabGuide1000AppDev.md

 4. Use sample applications written in Python, Java and Node.js to understand how apps connect to ATP using the secure encryption wallet
 5. Use terraform scripts to work with Oracle cloud.
 Sample scripts for managing ATP instances are provided

-atpclient:slim

-Contains SqlCL, SQL*Plus and OCI command line interface to instantly provision and connect to ATP instances in your cloud account

-atpclient:full

-Contains SqlCL, SQL*Plus, OCI command line interface, SDK scripts and sample applications for Python, Java, Node.js and Terraform

 **README files with usage directions and example scripts have been added to each language folder in the image and are also listed below**